School leadership: Self-care

 1. Find connection

 Relationships are central to self-care.
-Finding connection with your peers and colleagues who you can trust and lean towards in times of difficulty is important.
+Finding connection with your peers and colleagues you can trust is important.
 For many in education, these connections can come from shared learning with like-minded people in similar roles.
-There is opportunity to connect over a love of teaching, a desire to learn or simply, a safe space to talk.
+There is an opportunity to connect over a love of teaching, a desire to learn or simply, a safe space to talk.

 Accept that it is OK to be vulnerable and ask for help.
 We so often encourage students to ask for help so we must begin to lead the way.

 2. Be open to learning